omnilaboratory/obd/docs/Architecture.md

 5. The original LND APIs are and will be BTC transaction only.
 Our newly added functions will automatically switch the context to obd node that connected;

-6. New functions have clear context when program an application, and are better than embedding metadata to existing LND api;
+6. New functions have clear context when program an application, and are better than embedding metadata to existing LND api;  -->

+1. OBD SDK consists of a websocket client that operates OBD node, and a gRPC server that provide services to applications;

+2. OBD gRPC server calls LND wallet kit to generate seed for a new user, and all keys of this user are derived from this seed;

+3. OBD websocket client connects remote/local OBD node;

+4. Merge OBD gRPC interfaces into LND gRPC api set.
+Newly added gRPC APIs have distinguishable but indicative names.
+For example: openAssetChannel, comparing to LND's openChannel which is the BTC only method;

+5. You (application developer) will still work with LND gPRC server, hence no extraneous dependency is brought into your tech stack.
+When you call asset related functions, OBD gRPC server will automatically switch the context to obd node that is connected;

+It has much more clear context in the way offerring new functions, instead of embedding metadata to existing LND api.
+BTC channel network is logically seperated from asset channel network.
+This solution is not finalized yet.
+If you disagree and believe there are other better ways to let the two network work together, then I’d love to hear your thinking as well.

 The project address is: https://github.com/omnilaboratory/lnd